New IRS Auction Has Multiple Xbox One, SSDs, Watches, and Other Goods - How smart Technology changing lives

-The Federal Revenue opened, in this Thursday (15), another auction with products seized in the inspections carried out by the agency.
+The Internal Revenue Service opened, on this Thursday (15), another auction with products seized in the inspections carried out by the agency.
 In total, there are 104 lots, which bring several items grouped into a single set, including the presence of electronic devices.

 Among the highlights of this new Federal Revenue auction are consoles Xbox one, smart watches, SSD memories and other computing products.
 As they are seized items, prices are much lower than those normally traded.